adamralph/xbehave.net/readme.md

 The above example uses [FluentAssertions](http://fluentassertions.codeplex.com/) to ensure outcomes (see how the natural language of each `then` phrase maps beautifully to the line of code below it).

-You don't have to use a fluent assertion library to use xBehave.net.
+However, you don't have to use a fluent assertion library to use xBehave.net.
 Any other method of ensuring outcomes will also work just fine.

 E.g. [xUnit.net](http://xunit.codeplex.com/) assertion